bigfinfrank/cs2/CONTRIBUTING.md

 - All links should be `https://` not `http://`.
 If the site doesn't support HTTPS then frankly unless it's ***really*** important that it get's linked it doesn't deserve to be linked to.

 ### New lines, whitespace (spaces), and line endings
-- You shouldn't use TABs, only spaces and indents should be two spaces in size.
+- You shouldn't use TABs, only spaces.
+Indents should be two spaces in size.
 - Every file should have a trailing new line (an empty line at the end of the file).
 - You should use LF (Unix-style) line endings